 - It’s convenient to recreate successful bakes.

-Trust us, your kitchen scale will soon become your new best friend.
+Trust us; your kitchen scale will soon become your new best friend.

-Fear that your healthy baked goodies will taste like cardboard?
+Do you fear that your healthy baked goodies will taste like cardboard?
 Been there, done that.

 Or, if you’re using stevia, known to leave a bitter aftertaste, mellow it down with a bit of honey or maple syrup.
 It’s all about finding that sweet spot.